Wombat Willow Pro review: A unique full-size low-profile mechanical keyboard

 (Image credit: Apoorva Bhardwaj / Android Central)

 Other than that, there are no issues with using the Willow Pro.
 The PBT keys are durable, and they have clear legends.
 There is vibrant RGB lighting, but as the legends don't shine through, you get diffused lighting as standard.
-Like other low-profile keyboards, the switch is soldered.
+I initially thought the switch is soldered, but that isn't the case, and you can easily use another low-profile switch if you want better tactility.

 You can use the Willow Pro with Windows and macOS, with additional keys included in the box.
 As the keyboard has Bluetooth connectivity, you can pair it to an Android phone or tablet as well, and in my usage, I connected the keyboard to my iPad Pro 13 2024 most of the time.